“Children who mindlessly follow without questioning become adults who mindlessly follow without questioning.”

-Here are some ways you can support your child’s education and encourage their development of critical thinking skills:
+Here are some dos and don’ts that will help you support your child’s education and encourage their development of critical thinking skills:

-Step back and entrust children to find ways through their struggles.
+- Do Allow: Step back and trust children to find ways through their struggles.
 Every time they have to think for themselves, a new connection is formed in the brain.
 The more times they get to experience a problem, try out solutions, and find a successful outcome, the more efficient those pathways become.

 - What do you think?